jinglebot/CarND-Capstone/README.md

 ### Building the Team

 The team members are part of the November 2018 cohort, most of which have an engineering or robotics background.
 The tasks for the project were divided by nodes except for the classifier where everyone took part in acquiring and annotating data, testing models and consolidating a run successfully.
+Communication was through a group Slack channel and the team created its own  repository under it's team leader's account.
+The KITT Github repository can be found [here](https://github.com/fwa785/CarND-Capstone.git).

 ### Project Description

 ##### Model

+The goal of the project is to write a code that will drive the car around a road track in a simulation after which the same code will be applied to drive a real car **Carla** around a real-life track.
 The project's code was structured using ROS packages wrapped in a Catkin workspace, written in Python and C++.
-The team members have the option to choose which environment to install on: Docker, AWS, VM and the Udacity Workspace were the preferred containers.
+The team members have the option to choose which environment to install and work their project on: Docker, AWS, VM and the Udacity Workspace were the preferred containers.
 Data was also shared via the FTP server.
-Work was done in phases as described in the _Timeline_ below.
+Work was done in phases as described as discussed below.

 ##### Classifier